DJDanl/cpp-docs.pt-br/docs/mfc/reference/colecontrolcontainer-class.md

 ## <a name="colecontrolcontainergetdlgitemint"></a><a name="getdlgitemint"></a>COleControlContainer::GetDlgItemInt

-Recupera o valor do texto traduzido do controle dado.
+Recupera o valor do texto traduzido do controle fornecido.

 ```
 virtual UINT GetDlgItemInt(